The NIH Almanac

 |Suzanne S. Hurd (Acting)||July 1, 1994||April 2, 1995|

 |Patricia A. Grady||April 3, 1995||Present|

-The Division of Extramural Activities consists of the Office of Extramural Programs, the Office of Grants Management, and the Office of Review.
+The Division of Extramural Science Programs consists of the Office of End-of-Life and Palliative Care Research, the Office of Extramural Programs, the Office of Grants Management, and the Office of Review.

 The Office of Extramural Programs (OEP) manages the funding activities of NINR that occur outside of NIH, in research institutions across the country and around the world.
 A major program priority is the integration of biological and behavioral research.
 Three foci—promoting health and preventing disease, managing the symptoms and disability of illness, and improving the environments in which care is delivered—cut across NINR's science areas.